-In July of this year, ACT's CEO Janet Godwin made a momentous announcement: the ACT is changing.
+In July of last year, ACT's CEO Janet Godwin made a momentous announcement: the ACT is changing.
 While the SAT has undergone numerous revisions over the past few decades, the ACT has more or less retained its essential form, albeit with the addition of an essay.
 Even the computer-based version of the exam introduced in 2018 maintains the format and structure of the original paper-based test—it's just on computer instead.
 There's a pretty good chance that a randomly chosen ACT English question from 20 years ago is still good practice for today's ACT.

-Fact: The new digital ACT will vary significantly from the computer-based exam currently administered both in the U.S. and abroad.
-The new exam will feature shorter English and Reading passages and will be shorter as a whole—approximately two hours long as compared to the nearly three-hour length of the current exam.
-The Science section will also become optional and no longer factored into the composite score.
-We'll know more in the months to come, but what we do know is that the new digital ACT will not be just a computer-based version of your parents' ACT.
+Fact: The new digital ACT varies significantly from the computer-based exam currently administered.
+The new exam features shorter English and Reading passages and is shorter as a whole—approximately two hours long as compared to the nearly three-hour length of the current exam.
+The Science section is optional for students taking the new version of the exam and is no longer factored into the composite score.

 --